gshipley/enterprise_training/AdminTraining.md

 	https://github.com/gshipley/todo-javaee6

-If you want the easy way out, use the information you learned from a previous lab to add the above repository as a remote repository and then pull in the source code while overwriting the existing template.
+If you want the easy way out, use the information you have learned from a previous lab to add the above repository as a remote repository and then pull in the source code while overwriting the existing template.

 The first thing that we have to do is to create the domain model for the *todo application*.
-The application will have a single entity called Todo as shown below.
+The application will have a single entity named *Todo* as shown below.
 The entity shown below is a simple JPA entity with JPA and bean validation annotations.
 Create a source file named *Todo.java* in the *todo/src/main/java/com/todo/domain* directory with the following contents:

 package com.todo.domain;